hapax/hapax.github.io/assets/chuzenji.md

 No application of Jarzynski's inequality, however ingenious, can restore the Library of Alexandria; no judicious separation of scales will raise the dead.
-Loss is loss is loss, and when the order runs out, so does life.
+Loss is loss is loss, and when order runs out, so does life.
 Besides, physics cannot render mechanism into human value, or expiate from first principles; these tasks fall to other systems of thought, systems with broader responsibilities and margins of error: religion, philosophy, art.
-Spheres within spheres.

 By the ramp is a splendid illustration of England's hypothesis: wildflowers sprouting through the gravel of a tumbledown plot.